 It is important that all patients seeking to undergo elective surgery have realistic expectations that focus on improvement rather than perfection.
 Complications or less than satisfactory results are sometimes unavoidable, may require additional surgery and often are stressful.
-Please openly discuss with Dr. Brown, prior to surgery, any history that you may have of significant emotional depression or mental health disorders.
+Please openly discuss with Dr. Brown and/or Certified Nurse Injectors, prior to surgery, any history that you may have of significant emotional depression or mental health disorders.
 Although many individuals may benefit psychologically from the results of elective surgery, effects on mental health cannot be accurately predicted.